 Wolf social structure is quite complex, consisting of a dominance hierarchy.
 A wolf’s place in the hierarchy determines when it is allowed to eat and is enforced by behavior cues like muzzle licking and tail position.
 Wolves are easily recognized by their howl, which helps pack members locate each other and keep rival packs out of their territory.
 Wolves also use scent marking to communicate.
 Only certain wolves in the pack breed, but all individuals help care for the pups.

-There are 2 wolves that call PPZ their home.
-Bella and Tala are both female.
-Bella is 13 years old and came to Potter Park in 2009.
-Tala arrived in January of 2012 from a zoo in New York and she is 3 years old.
+There are 3 wolves that call Potter Park Zoo home.
+Tala is an 6-year-old female who came to the zoo in January of 2012 from a zoo in New York.
+The latest additions are Kamots and Tikanni.
+They are brothers and were born in the spring of 2014.
+They came from the same New York zoo and have been here since spring of 2015.
 Because of their thick fur, Michigan winters don’t faze them, especially when they have cozy shelters lined with blankets and straw.